 Some efforts in the line of building prefabricated houses are well seen in India here and there.
 However, they are not too popular.

-On looking at the overall housing construction in India, so far, it's only most been in the conventional way.
-Burnt bricks, glass, aluminum, cement mortar and so on are the most popular materials used which are not just time consuming and expensive, they are also extremely harmful to the environment.
+On looking at the overall housing construction in India, so far, it's only most been in a conventional way.
+Burnt bricks, glass, aluminum, cement mortar and so on are the most popular materials used which are not just time-consuming and expensive, they are also extremely harmful to the environment.

 In spite of India being 2nd most populous country in the World, more than half of the population- over 120 billion humans live without proper shelter.
 They're considered to be in the category of BPL(Below Poverty Line) whose average income is nothing more than Rs.
 5000 each month.
 It's an unimaginable situation, available in reality, where houses at 1/10th of the amount mentioned above is the amount required for a prefabricated house!

 Also Read: 8 Reasons You Should Choose a Prefab HomeVery rare present designs of homes in India are eco- friendly which is very sad.
 If not in the eco- friendly manner, look at it this way- it takes at leas a year's time to complete the construction of a 900 sq-ft carpet area property.
 The cost- as high as 2 million (in Rupees.)
 On the other hand, a prefabricated home with take nothing more than 3 months to it's maximum to be set up and be ready for the client to move into.

 Due to an up rise in the secondary and tertiary sectors, there has been a severe downfall in the availability of skilled labor in the field of housing construction.
 It's now become very difficult to find plumbers, carpenters and so on.
 How can the conventional style of building homes still go on?